Taunton

 Taunton (/ˈtɔːntən/ TAWN-tən) is the county town of Somerset, England.
 It is a market town and has a minster church.
-Its population in 2011 was 64,621.
 Its thousand-year history includes a 10th-century monastic foundation, owned by the Bishops of Winchester, which was rebuilt as Taunton Castle by the Normans in the 12th century.
 Parts of the inner ward house were turned into the Museum of Somerset and Somerset Military Museum.
 For the Second Cornish uprising of 1497, Perkin Warbeck brought an army of 6,000; most surrendered to Henry VII on 4 October 1497.
 On 20 June 1685, the Duke of Monmouth crowned himself King of England in Taunton in the failed Monmouth Rebellion.
 Judge Jeffreys led the Bloody Assizes in the Castle's Great Hall.

 The Grand Western Canal reached Taunton in 1839 and the Bristol and Exeter Railway in 1842.
 Today it hosts Musgrove Park Hospital, Somerset County Cricket Club, is the base of 40 Commando, Royal Marines, and is home to the United Kingdom Hydrographic Office on Admiralty Way.
 The popular Taunton Flower Show has been held in Vivary Park since 1866, and on 13 March 2022, St Mary Magdalene parish church was elevated to the status of Taunton Minster.
+At the 2021 census the Taunton built-up area as defined by the Office for National Statistics had a population of 61,665.